 Menstrual Cycles and Libido: How Periods Influence Sexual Health

 The menstrual cycle typically lasts around 28 days, but it can vary from person to person.
+These days are approximate and may vary depending on your individual cycle length.
+The cycle consists of four main phases, each with distinct hormonal patterns that influence sexual desire.

 1. Menstrual Phase (Days 1-5)

-This phase begins on the first day of bleeding.
+What Happens: This phase begins on the first day of bleeding.
 Estrogen and progesterone levels are at their lowest, which may leave you feeling tired, low on energy, and less interested in sex.

-Libido During Period:
+Impact on Libido During Period:

 2. Follicular Phase (Days 6-14)